Grooming gangs scandal: 2025 Casey audit

+2026 Independent Inquiry into Grooming Gangs

-On 14 June 2025, having previously resisted launching an investigation, Prime Minister Keir Starmer announced that the British government would launch a full national statutory inquiry into grooming gangs, following the recommendations of the National Audit on Group-based Child Sexual Exploitation and Abuse, which found that the ethnicity of gangs had been "shied away from".
+On 14 June 2025, Prime Minister Keir Starmer announced that the government would launch a full national statutory inquiry into grooming gangs, following the recommendations of the Casey audit, which found that the ethnicity of gangs had been "shied away from".
 Noting that ethnicity data collected for victims and perpetrators of group-based child sexual exploitation was "not sufficient to allow any conclusions to be drawn at the national level", the report said "there have been enough convictions across the country of groups of men from Asian ethnic backgrounds to have warranted closer examination".
 Casey said there had been institutional "obfuscation" instead of "examination".
 Under the Inquiries Act 2005, the minister who sets up an inquiry must appoint a chairman and set terms of reference by an instrument in writing.
-As of September 2025, the Government had not.

-Research

-In spite of high-profile cases being tied by media and public perception to the British Pakistani community, there is poor data regarding the background of grooming gang members on a national scale.
-In December 2017, the anti-extremism think tank Quilliam released a report that said 84% of offenders involved in grooming gangs were of South Asian heritage.
-Researchers Ella Cockbain and Waqas Tufail criticised the Quilliam report's conclusions, suggesting it had methodological and scientific flaws.